1602/compound/README.md

 ## Generators ##

-Railway offers several built-in generators: for a model, controller and for initialization.
+Compound offers several built-in generators: for a model, controller and for initialization.
 Can be invoked as follows:

     compound generate [what] [params]